mediaessenz/nodered-snap/README.md

 You may wish to filter it further of course if you run a lot of snaps.

-You can also use
+You can also stop and restart the application by

     sudo snap disable node-red
     sudo snap enable node-red

-to stop and restart the application.
+Currently there is no easy access to the serial port

 #### Settings